 - If you want to keep the ambience of your recordings, try to deactive the Adaptive Noise Gate or Crossgate.

-- If you set it to Foreground, the whole track will be in foreground.
-Use this option if music segments in this track should always have a similar loudness as speech tracks or if you add fade ins/outs or some ducking manually in your audio editor.
-All manual volume changes are preserved in Foreground mode.
+- If you set it to Foreground, the whole track will be in foreground: foreground music segments in this track will have a similar loudness as speech tracks.
+Use this option if you add fade ins/outs or some ducking manually in your audio editor.
+All manual volume changes are preserved in Foreground mode!

 - Set it to Background, if the whole track should be in background: background music, ambience recordings, just some background sounds, etc. See Audio Example 5 / File 2 to get an idea.